flbdx/maskuni/README.md

 This charset is read byte by byte and each byte is added to an 8-bit charset.

-Maskgen can handle such character with its unicode support, enabled with `-u` or `--unicode`. *When enabled, all inputs (charsets and masks) are treated as UTF-8 encoded and the output is UTF-8 encoded*.
+Maskuni can handle such character with its unicode support, enabled with `-u` or `--unicode`. *When enabled, all inputs (charsets and masks) are treated as UTF-8 encoded and the output is UTF-8 encoded*.

 ```
-$ ./maskgen -u -1 '😂❤😍😊😭😘👍' emoji?1
+$ ./maskuni -u -1 '😂❤😍😊😭😘👍' emoji?1
 emoji😂
 emoji❤
 emoji😍